 Conducting Community Needs Assessments to Drive the Health System

 Health care can often be a reactive discipline.
 For example, a patient comes to their physician with a problem, and the physician prescribes treatment for that specific problem.
 However, Southcentral Foundation’s Nuka System of Care operates proactively.
 On individual, family, and community levels, SCF works to improve overall wellness.
-One tool SCF employs to achieve this goal is the community needs assessment.
+One tool SCF employs to achieve this goal is the community needs assessments.

 Upon taking responsibility for the health care system back in the 1990s, one of the first things SCF did was to survey the Alaska Native and American Indian community to determine what their top five health care needs were.
 The data from this survey helped SCF leadership set priorities for the health care system, emphasizing things like relationship-based care, behavioral health, and trauma-informed care.